bhaimicrosoft/angular-superui/packages/cli/README.md

 - `aspect-ratio` - Displays content within a desired ratio
 - `card` - Flexible content container with header, content, and footer
 - `checkbox` - A control that allows the user to toggle between checked and not checked
+- `collapsible` - Expandable content sections with smooth animations and keyboard support
 - `theme-switcher` - Toggle between light, dark, and system themes with localStorage persistence

 ### 🧭 Navigation Components